The idea of business as a force for good may be gaining traction worldwide. But how does that look like in practice?

 While I haven’t tried this version of the phone myself, according to a Telegraph review, its functionality compares to a number of other mid-range Android smartphones.

-Which basically means that one doesn’t have to compromise in order to buy a more ethical phone.
+Which basically means that you don't have to compromis to buy a more ethical phone.

 If the Fairphone sounds somewhat boring compared to the latest flashy gadget, consider this: its modular nature means that it’s much more sustainable than an average phone and the website iFixit gave it a 10 out of 10 for repairability.

-In fact, its screen can be swapped out in 23 seconds ?
+In fact, if you break your screen, it can be swapped out in as little as 23 seconds!

-The final verdict: is this phone a force for good?
+The final verdict: is this business a force for good?

 Even though Fairphone readily admits to a lot of improvement potential and that it’ll be a while until the world sees a truly “fair” phone (if ever), I think the Fairphone 2 is a big step in the right direction.